13 15

 The UK is the birthplace of football (or soccer in the USA).
 And if you’re a sporting fan, a visit to the UK presents many opportunities to explore football stadiums and indulge your passion.

 Did you know that in the 1860s, a group of 12 London clubs met in a Covent Garden pub to discuss and agree on an official set of rules for the game of football, which had become popular around the country.
 The group called themselves the Football Association.
-The FA still exists today, with the FA Cup final traditionally taking place in Wembley Stadium – which also happens to be the first stadium on our list!
+The FA still exists today, with the FA Cup final traditionally taking place in Wembley Stadium.
+It also happens to be the first stadium on our list!

 Wembley